microsoft/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/Reinstall IV from PPAC.md

     - If you can't find or don't have the app registration for IV on this environment, [register an new application](https://learn.microsoft.com/entra/identity-platform/quickstart-register-app) and [add a new client secret](https://learn.microsoft.com/entra/identity-platform/how-to-add-credentials?tabs=certificate) to Microsoft Entra under your Azure subscription.

 > [!IMPORTANT]
 > Each environment should have its own app registration and cannot share with another environment.
-Otherwise, you'll see [401 unauthorized errors](401%20unauthorized%20invalid%20token%20issue.md).
+Otherwise, you'll see [token issues](401%20unauthorized%20invalid%20token%20issue.md).

 2. Make a note of the **Application (Client) ID**, **Client Secret**, and **Tenant Id** values.